zencart/documentation/content/user/upgrading/detailed_upgrading.md

 ## 3\.
 Testing

-Make a NEW database to install the new version of Zen Cart® into.
+Make a NEW database to install the new version of Zen Cart into.

 If the last backup you made of your data is older than the last order that might have been processed or customer registration, make a fresh database backup.